Quantum Approximate Optimization Algorithm with Cat Qubits: QAOA with cat qubits

 In order to test the capability of cat qubits for solving combinatorial optimization problems using QAOA given relevant gate fidelities for the set of operations considered, we run a master equation simulation of a two-qubit Exact Cover problem on cat qubits.

-Exact Cover is a NP-complete problem~\cite{Karp1972,Garey1979} that appears in logistics, and notably as a part of the Tail Assignment problem~\cite{vikstal2020applying}.
+Exact Cover is an NP-complete problem~\cite{Karp1972,Garey1979} that appears in logistics, and notably as a part of the Tail Assignment problem~\cite{vikstal2020applying}.
 The Exact Cover is formulated as follows: given a set $U=\{c_1,c_2,\ldots,c_n\}$, and a set of subsets $V=\{V_1,\ldots,V_m\}$ with $V_i\subset U$ such that

-the goal is to decide if there exist a subset of the set of sets $\{V_i\}$, called $R$, such that the elements of $R$ are disjoint sets i.e. $V_i\cap V_j=\emptyset$ for $i\neq j$, and the union of element of $R$ is $U$.
+the goal is to decide if there exists a subset of the set of sets $\{V_i\}$, called $R$, such that the elements of $R$ are disjoint sets, i.e., $V_i\cap V_j=\emptyset$ for $i\neq j$, and the union of elements of $R$ is $U$.